• CONNECT WITH A FINANCIAL PLANNER » CONTACT US | CALL: 1-323-905-4380 |

 1. You must be 55 or older to transfer your current tax base to a new primary residence.

-3. The new home must have been purchased within two years before or after the sale of the original, low-tax based property.
-The before or after the portion of this will make it easier to account for when downsizing in retirement.
-Keep in mind issues could arise if new and old homes are close in value.
+3. The new home must have been purchased within two years before or after the sale of the original, low-tax-based property.
+The portion before or after this will make it easier to account for when downsizing in retirement.
+Keep in mind that issues could arise if new and old homes are close in value.
 If the old home experiences a decrease in value and sells later, your new home may not meet the equal or lesser value requirement.

-Can I Transfer the California Property Tax base if I buy sell my old home then buy a new one?
+Can I transfer the California Property Tax base if I buy and sell my old home, then buy a new one?

-Proposition 60 and Proposition 90 – The fine print how to Transfer California Property Tax Base
+Proposition 60 and Proposition 90 – The fine print on how to Transfer California Property Tax Base

 According to the Los Angeles County Office of the Assessor website, a claim must be filed within three years of purchasing or completing the new construction of the replacement property.
 If a claim is filed after the three-year period, relief will be granted beginning with the calendar year in which the claim was filed.